-Welcome to the 2023 Water Quality and Use Efficiency Report.
+Welcome to the 2024 Water Quality and Use Efficiency Report.
 This report is designed to inform you about the water and services the district delivers to you every day.
 Our goal is to provide you with a safe and dependable supply of drinking water.
-To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2023.
+To comply with State and Federal water quality laws, 12 water quality tests were performed for your system in 2024.

 Our water sources are Canal Mutual Wells 4 and 3.
-Well 4 draws water from an aquifer 400' deep and Well 3 draws water from an aquifer 550' deep.
+Well 4 draws water from an aguifer 400' deep and Well 3 draws water from an aguifer 550' deep.
 Well 4 is our primary source and is continuously chlorinated.
 Well 3 is our emergency source and is not chlorinated.
 Both sources are metered.
 The 80,000-gallon concrete reservoir was cleaned and inspected in 2020.

 The system is currently approved for 108 connections.
 There are currently 59 active connections and are all metered.
-A Water System Plan and Capacity Analysis are available from our office that provides more information about the Canal Mutual Water System.
+A Water System Plan and Capacity Analysis are available from our office that provides more information about the

+Canal Mutual Water System.
 Well 4 has been rated by the Washington State Department of Health as low risk or susceptibility for contamination.
 Well 3 has not been rated since it is used for emergencies only.
 More information regarding this rating can be obtained by contacting the District.
+A backup generator was is installed this year, with an automatic transform switch.
+So when power goes out everyone will still have

-The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at:

-https://fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
+The State Dept. of Health has Source Water Assessment Program (SWAP) data available online at: https://fortress.wa.gov/doh/swap/ which lists potential contamination for each Group A water source in the state.
 This is an interactive map.